subworx/esp32-timelapse-webserver/README.md

 - Edit what you want.
 - Copy the new HTML into the top box, then use `Gzip (with filename) -> To Decimal (comma)` to calculate numbers again.
 - Paste these numbers back into the correct block in Pages.h.

+# Known issues
+- file manager crashes when more than ~150 files on MicroSD
+- first picture is green-ish